-This work was partly supported by the Helmholtz Portfolio Theme "Supercomputing and Modelling for the Human Brain".

-Data were provided [in part] by the Human Connectome Project, WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657) funded by the 16 NIH Institutes and Centers that support the NIH

-Blueprint for Neuroscience Research; and by the McDonnell Center for Systems Neuroscience at Washington University.
+This work was partly supported by the Helmholtz Portfolio Theme "Supercomputing and Modelling for the Human Brain."
+Data were provided [in part] by the Human Connectome Project, WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657) funded by the 16 NIH Institutes and Centers that support the NIH Blueprint for Neuroscience Research; and by the McDonnell Center for Systems Neuroscience at Washington University.
+Open Access funding enabled and organized by Projekt DEAL.